differentprogramming/lua-macro/README.md

 *note: state of the code is, still being debugged.
 Has random logging to std err still on.*
 *There are no showstopper bugs that I'm aware of at the moment.*
+*Also the state of this document is that I'm actively working on it.*
 #Lua Preprocessor

 I haven’t decided what to name this system, I should come up with a name that shows up in google searches as distinct from the many similar systems…